dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/redshift-setup.md

 <TabItem value="database">

-The following table contains the parameters for database (password-based) connection method.
+The following table contains the parameters for the database (password-based) connection method.

 | Profile field | Example | Description |